dsolis5323/shortener-url/README.md

 end
 ```
 For this algorithm we will need to use an unique identifier.
 Since the database IDs are unique we will use them.
-Then having the ID will be as easy as converting it form a decimal system to a base-62 number.
+Then having the ID will be as easy as converting it from a decimal system to a base-62 number.
 We use a base-62 since is the number of characters at the `ALPHABET` constant.
 The convertion part is done by the `while` instruction.
 Then we save the result convertion into the `short_url` column.
 The time complexity is `O(log n)`, where `n` is the ID.
 This gives us one of the best notations we can have.